Fish Preserves in an Autoclave

 - salt and spices.

-Clean the fish, remove the head and entrails, and rinse.
-You can leave the tails and fins.
-Slice the onion into rings.
-Place a layer of onion at the bottom of the jars, alternating with layers of fish – and continue this until the top.
-Add peppercorns and bay leaf, oil, vinegar, and water on top.
-Seal the jars and sterilize.
-During autoclaving, the bones will soften, the fish will soak well in oil and spices, and you'll get that distinctive, well-known “sprat” taste.
+Clean the fish, remove the head and entrails, rinse.
+Tails and fins can be left.
+Cut the onion into rings.
+Place a layer of onion on the bottom of the jars, alternate it with a layer of fish—up to the very top.
+Add peppercorns and bay leaf on top, oil, vinegar, and water.
+Close the jars and set for sterilization.
+During autoclaving, the bones will soften, the fish will be well saturated with oil and spices, and the characteristic, familiar “sprat” taste will result.

 Sterilization using an autoclave.
-This method is usually used for processing medical instruments due to the application of moist heat under pressure.
-The sterilization time depends on factors such as temperature, type of autoclave, and the type of microorganisms being targeted.
+This method is usually used for processing medical instruments thanks to the use of moist heat under pressure.
+The sterilization time in this way depends on factors such as temperature, the type of autoclave, and the type of microorganisms being targeted.

 Read also: